Large genus bounds for the distribution of triangulated surfaces in moduli space: Introduction

 \subsection{Acknowledgments}

 I thank my advisor Larry Guth for many inspiring discussions and enormous help with this paper.
-I thank Curt McMullen for many comments; in particular for helping me understand \cite{McM00} and for simplifying \cref{qc to lipschitz} by using visual extensions.
+I thank Curt McMullen for many comments on the geometry of Teichm\"{u}ller space.
 I thank Chris Bishop for correspondence on quasiconformal maps.
 I have learned a lot from conversations with Morris Ang, Scott Sheffield and Yilin Wang on random triangulations in probability theory.
-I thank Robert Burklund and Yilin Wang for helping me improve the writing.
+I thank the referee for communicating to me the proof of \cref{qc to lipschitz} due to Maxime Fortier Bourque.
+I thank Robert Burklund, Yilin Wang and the referee for helping me improve the writing.
 This research was supported by the National Science Foundation Graduate Research Fellowship Program (under Grant No. 1745302) and the Simons Foundation (under Larry Guth's Simons Investigator award).